Frankie Goes to Hollywood: 2003–2011: reunion, performances with Ryan Molloy and trademark dispute

-2011–2023: reissues, reunion with Johnson and film
+2011–2023: reissues, reunion and film

 In 2011, ZTT reissued Liverpool in an expanded edition, plus The Art of the 12", a compilation of tracks from ZTT artists including Frankie Goes to Hollywood.
 In 2017, Universal Music purchased ZTT, including the Frankie Goes to Hollywood back catalogue.

-On 7 May 2023, Frankie Goes to Hollywood, including Johnson and Nash, reunited for a concert featuring multiple acts celebrating Liverpool music for the Eurovision Song Contest.
+On 7 May 2023, Frankie Goes to Hollywood, including Johnson and Nash, reunited for a concert featuring several acts celebrating Liverpool music for the Eurovision Song Contest.
 They performed one song, "Welcome to the Pleasuredome".
 It was their first performance together since 1987.
 The performance drew praise but disappointed those hoping for more songs.
 The Telegraph gave the concert three out of five, writing that Johnson remained "a commanding presence" but that Frankie Goes to Hollywood's short set was disappointing.
 The BBC wrote: "Maybe one song is as much time as the five band members can bear to share a stage for—but at least they proved that they and their music can still sound compelling and fresh."
 In 2025, Johnson said he had contemplated another reunion but that the idea "seems to have gone away".

 On 10 May 2023, Working Title Films announced it was developing a Frankie Goes to Hollywood biographical film, Relax, based on Johnson's memoir.
 Bernard Rose, the director of the first "Relax" music video, is set to direct, with Callum Scott Howells as Johnson.